 - 1. Accessibility Ramps and portable ramps - 2.
 Disabled car parking spaces available close to entrance. - 3.
-Dropped kerbs either side of main vehicle entrance. - 4.
-Main entrance has wide doors for wheelchair access. - 5.
+Dropped kerbs either side of main vehicle entrance. - Main entrance has wide doors for wheelchair access. - 5.
 Hearing loop installed in main entrance. - 6.
 2 Disabled toilets with handrails installed - 7.
 Ramps on EYFS, KS1 and KS2 entrance - 8.
 Rails and handles on all steps/ main entrance - Floor and low height furniture to meet the mobility needs of SEND pupils and 2 year olds - 10.
 Low height ICT touchscreens for access and participation in the curriculum - 11.
 Low height sinks for access and participation in the curriculum - 12.
 Installation of double door handles for safeguarding reasons in EYFS and KS1 - 13.
 Installation and refurbishment of library and ICT suite - 14.
 Improvements to accessibility of EYFS outdoor area - 15.
 Installation of new car park for accessibility for disabled staff and visitors - 16.
-Installation of pedestrian path at the boundary of the Shanklea site - 17.
-Installation of new playground furniture for all children with medical needs
+Installation of pedestrian path at the boundary of the Shanklea school site - 17.
+Installation of new playground furniture for all children with medical needs - 18.
+Re-surfacing and remarking of Masonic Hall car-park to expand parking capacity and safe

-Areas to develop
+Areas to develop:

-- Re-surfacing and remarking of Masonic Hall car-park to expand parking capacity and safe access for disabled and older community members, children, staff, and visitors. - Expansion and resurfacing of school playground - patio and outdoor play/ gym equipment for those with physical disabilities or social anxieties. - Establishment of safe and secure area for those children in receipt of physio or occupational therapy. - 4.
-Hearing loop/speakers in main sports hall - 5.
-Signage to communicate to vulnerable groups regarding safeguarding and safety regulations and expectations - Facilities Management and review of statutory H & S and safeguarding obligations for 30 hours childcare and Toddler Group. - Quadrangle cover and roofing for increased capacity of 30 hours childcare. - 8.
-Expansion of lettings arrangements to the wider community improved quality of arts and sports' facilities.
+- Expansion and resurfacing of school playground - patio and outdoor play/ gym equipment for those with physical disabilities or social anxieties. - 2.
+Establishment of safe and secure area for those children in receipt of physio or occupational therapy. - 3.
+Forest schooling and sensory garden - 4.
+Hearing loop/speakers in main sports hall - Signage to communicate to vulnerable groups regarding safeguarding and safety regulations and expectations - Facilities Management and review of statutory H & S and safeguarding obligations for 30 hours childcare and Toddler Group. - 7.
+Quadrangle refurbishment for increased capacity of 30 hours childcare. - 8.
+Expansion of lettings arrangements to the wider community improved quality of arts and sports' facilities local football clubs and Cramlington Youth Association.